-The main goal of the OADRGS is to actively facilitate and promote interdisciplinary research enterprises and curriculum development within UCC's academic community.
+The OADRGS actively facilitates and promotes interdisciplinary research enterprises and curriculum development within UCC's academic community.
 The OADRGS is devoted to establishing and implementing pre-and-post award procedures, assist researchers in the preparation of proposals and publications, establishing a strong profile for generation of external revenue and research grant funding, and fostering research collaborations.